 Under the floor: the network

-Most of what we did at Black Hat 2023 never showed up in a photo.
-Thirty-three booths ran on internet we ordered, pulled, and supported: four hundred forty megabits of dedicated bandwidth in all, mapped booth by booth and switched at each one, from a five-port at a startup pod to a sixteen-port smart switch at the big builds.
+Most of what we did in 2023 never showed up in a photo.
+Thirty-three booths ran on internet we ordered, pulled and supported, four hundred forty megabits mapped booth by booth and switched at each one, from a five-port at a startup pod to a sixteen-port at the big builds.

 Next deep dive